Connect with others who understand.

 Surgeries

 Gastroparesis can result from damage to the vagus nerve during stomach or intestinal surgery.
-“I’ve had 12 different abdominal surgeries, and being opened up that many times may have caused damage to my vagus nerve,” explained one member.
+“I’ve had 12 different abdominal surgeries.
+Being opened up that many times may have caused damage to my vagus nerve,” explained one member.

 Medications

 Certain medications can interfere with gastric emptying.
-These include some antidepressants, opioids, and medications for high blood pressure, allergies, and diabetes.
-Bulking agents like Metamucil and antispasmodic drugs that treat other GI conditions can also contribute.
+These include some antidepressants, opioids, and medications for hypertension (high blood pressure), allergies, and diabetes.
+Bulking agents like psyllium fiber (sold as Metamucil and other brands) and antispasmodic drugs that treat other GI conditions can also contribute.

 Acid reflux, which is common in people with MS, may also be a factor.
-Up to 40 percent of people with reflux experience some kind of delay in gastric emptying.
+Around 41 percent of people with reflux experience some kind of delay in gastric emptying.

 How Is Gastroparesis Diagnosed?

-Gastroparesis is typically diagnosed with a gastric emptying study.
-This exam involves eating a light meal that contains a small bit of radioactive material, followed by an abdominal scan that monitors the food as it leaves the stomach.
+Gastroparesis is typically diagnosed through a gastric emptying study.
+This exam involves eating a light meal that contains a small amount of radioactive material.
+The care team then performs an abdominal scan to track how the food moves through the stomach.

 How Is Gastroparesis Treated?

-Although there’s no cure for gastroparesis in MS, the disorder is treatable.
-Treatment options, which include dietary and lifestyle measures, medications, and surgical procedures, aim for long-term symptom management.
+Although there’s no cure for gastroparesis in MS, the condition is treatable.
+Treatment focuses on long-term symptom management, and may include dietary changes, lifestyle adjustments, medications, and in some cases, surgical procedures.

 Diet

-Diet, in conjunction with medication, can help manage mild symptoms that come and go.
-A dietitian or nutrition specialist can design a plan to meet your unique needs.
-If you have diabetes, your blood glucose levels will need to be controlled as well.
+Diet, along with medication, can help manage mild symptoms of gastroparesis that come and go.
+A dietitian or nutrition specialist can create a personalized plan to meet your needs.
+If you have diabetes, it’s important to also control your blood glucose levels.

 General dietary recommendations include: